9 Fun Stress Relieving Activities For When You Are Down

 Having a post-work routine filled with activities that you enjoy can provide significant stress relief.

-- Or spending 45 minutes listening to an audiobook or an interesting podcast right before bed.
+Taking 30 minutes to listen an audiobook or an interesting podcast right before bed.

 2. Go Outside Often